The original purpose of the site was to provide

 day forward I have tried to keep the pages simple.

 In the early days I received quite a lot of emails - some about bumblebees, and others that were clearly not about bumblebees at all, but about other creepy crawlies.
 It was then that I decided to expand the site and set up the invertebrate section.
-Then a little while later I got a little fed up of students just copying me their homework question and expecting an answer yesterday (one morning I woke up to find I had over 300 emails in my inbox!), and also the number of teachers across the world who set the exact same questions again and again.
+Then a little while later I got fed up of students just copying me their homework question and expecting an answer yesterday (one morning I woke up to find I had over 300 emails in my inbox!), and also the number of teachers across the world who set the exact same questions again and again.
 Much of this information came from the statistics Google provided about what had been entered into the search box.
 I set about answering some of the questions, and also dug out some of my old notebooks, and set up the homework answers section.